 2. Place and Exile; Borders and Crossings

-This workshop breaks ground in expanding our writing in both content and craft.
+This workshop breaks ground in expanding our writing in both craft and content.
 We will work to go beyond the usual instruction that all writers must write from a sense of place, and instead catch up with a world of peoples in exile from their ancestral homes; often in flight, in war, in refugee camps, and crossing borders that are not only geographic, but also cultural, linguistic, racial, and gender- and class-related.
 The participants will also be encouraged to create work that speaks of the massive changes to “place”, to environment, that climate change has put into motion.
 This work on borders and crossings connects directly as well to the building of story, and the understanding that there is always a story next to each story we tell or write.
 As well, the full development of characterization has much to do with the ability of the writer to cross borders, with knowledge, compassion and respect.
 The ability to enter another’s world, including that of an object, as Neruda does in his Elemental Odes, is of course of central importance for poetry and essays as well as narrative.
 We explore the work of entering and writing the lives of others with a sense of inquiry that does not appropriate.

 Very important in our exploration of the relationship of writing to place is the way that writers, even those writing in a language that is not their first tongue, work to make a home in language, thereby filling their creative expression with tension and resistance, music and power.
 We will look at these evocative and emotional issues in our discussions, and in the illuminating work of other writers, and challenge ourselves in our far-reaching writing explorations to cross boundaries that will free our writing, and deepen our understanding of and respect for the worlds and characters we write about.
 This workshop yields a great deal of new writing for the participants, as well as a re-visioning of the concepts of literary craft.